Ménières

-Ménières (/fr/; Meniéres /frp/) is a municipality in the district of Broye, in the canton of Fribourg, Switzerland.
+Ménières (/fr/; Meniéres, locally Menyire /frp/) is a former municipality in the district of Broye, in the canton of Fribourg, Switzerland.
+On 1 January 2026 the former municipalities of Fétigny and Ménières merged into the municipality of Fétigny-Ménières.

 History

 Ménières is first mentioned in 1228 as hospitale de Meinires.

 Geography

 Ménières has an area, As of 2009, of 4.4 km2.
 Of this area, 3.27 km2 or 74.7% is used for agricultural purposes, while 0.68 km2 or 15.5% is forested.
 Of the rest of the land, 0.4 km2 or 9.1% is settled (buildings or roads).

 Of the built up area, housing and buildings made up 3.0% and transportation infrastructure made up 2.1%.
 Power and water infrastructure as well as other special developed areas made up 4.1% of the area Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 64.4% is used for growing crops and 8.7% is pastures, while 1.6% is used for orchards or vine crops.

 The municipality is located in the Broye district, in the Estavayer-le-Lac exclave.